Pilot's Handbook of Aeronautical Knowledge

 Flight Planning

 When conducting flight planning, pilots often will use an E6B or electronic flight calculator, which can compute numerous solutions for common flight-planning equations.
-A plotter is a combination protractor a ruler that used to determine course and distance.
+A plotter is a combination protractor and ruler that used to determine course and distance.

 Pilotage is navigation by reference to landmarks or checkpoints.
 Checkpoints selected should be prominent features, and several should be selected for the route, so that too much reliance is not placed on a single checkpoint.
 Some features on sectional charts, such as radio antennas and grass airfields, can be difficult to see from the air.
 Medium and large airports, rivers and lakes, well-traveled highways, and powerlines can be prominent checkpoints.